Skip to content

 Here's how the hash value is typically calculated in Rabin-Karp:

-• Choose a base ‘b‘ (usually a prime number as well), which is often the size of the character set (e.g., 256 for ASCII characters).
+• Pick a prime number p as the modulus to reduce hash collisions.
+Choose a base b, which is often the size of the character set 256 (e.g., ASCII charset size).

-• Iterate over each character in the pattern from left to right.
+• Iterate over the pattern from left to right.
+For each character c, compute the hash using the formula:

-• Start by calculating the hash value for the first substring of the text that is the same length as the pattern.
+• Calculate the hash for the first substring of text matching the pattern's length.
+Use the same method as for the pattern hash.

 Step-by-step approach: